carechain/salig/README.md

 # uPort Demo

+Take not of the automatically generated name and URL.

 ### About
 This uPort demo is designed to showcase some of the basic features and approaches you will take to integrate uPort features into your project.
 Using [uport-connect](https://github.com/uport-project/uport-connect) itself is quite simple but requires a little bit of understanding the flow for a typical implementation.